Videotelephony: Impact

 High speed Internet connectivity has become more widely available and affordable, as has good-quality video capture and display hardware.
 Consequently, personal videoconferencing systems based on webcams, personal computer systems, software compression, and the Internet have become progressively more affordable by the general public.
 The availability of freeware (often as part of chat programs) has made software based videoconferencing accessible to many.

 The widest deployment of videotelephony now occurs in mobile phones.
 Nearly all mobile phones supporting UMTS networks can work as videophones using their internal cameras and are able to make video calls wirelessly to other UMTS users anywhere.
 As of the second quarter of 2007, there are over 131 million UMTS users (and hence potential videophone users), on 134 networks in 59 countries.
 Mobile phones can also use broadband wireless Internet, whether through the cell phone network or over a local Wi-Fi connection, along with software-based videophone apps to make calls to any video-capable Internet user, whether mobile or fixed.

 Deaf, hard-of-hearing, and mute individuals have a particular role in the development of affordable high-quality videotelephony as a means of communicating with each other in sign language.
 Unlike Video Relay Service, which is intended to support communication between a caller using sign language and another party using spoken language, videoconferencing can be used directly between two deaf signers.

 Videophones are increasingly used in the provision of telemedicine to the elderly, disabled, and to those in remote locations, where the ease and convenience of quickly obtaining diagnostic and consultative medical services are readily apparent.
-In one single instance quoted in 2006: "A nurse-led clinic at Letham has received positive feedback on a trial of a video-link which allowed 60 pensioners to be assessed by medics without travelling to a doctor's office or medical clinic."
+In one single instance quoted in 2006: "A nurse-led clinic at Letham has received positive feedback on a trial of a video-link which allowed 60 pensioners to be assessed by medics without traveling to a doctor's office or medical clinic."
 A further improvement in telemedical services has been the development of new technology incorporated into special videophones to permit remote diagnostic services, such as blood sugar level, blood pressure, and vital signs monitoring.
 Such units are capable of relaying both regular audio-video plus medical data over either standard (POTS) telephone or newer broadband lines.

 Videotelephony has also been deployed in corporate teleconferencing, also available through the use of public access videoconferencing rooms.
 A higher level of videoconferencing that employs advanced telecommunication technologies and high-resolution displays is called telepresence.

-Today the principles, if not the precise mechanisms, of a videophone are employed by many users worldwide in the form of webcam videocalls using personal computers, with inexpensive webcams, microphones, and free videocalling Web client programs.
+Today the principles, if not the precise mechanisms, of a videophone are employed by many users worldwide in the form of webcam videocalls using personal computers, with inexpensive webcams, microphones, and free video calling Web client programs.
 Thus an activity that was disappointing as a separate service has found a niche as a minor feature in software products intended for other purposes.

-According to Juniper Research, smartphone videophone users will reach 29 million by 2015 globally.

 A study conducted by Pew Research in 2010, revealed that 7% of Americans have made a mobile video call.